-At some point in almost every producer’s career, you will come to an inevitable conclusion.
-If you want to keep improving your music, you’re going to have to learn piano.
-Whilst many other instruments can be incredibly helpful in the toolset of a producer, none quite measure up to the power of the piano.
+At some point in almost every producer’s career, you will come to an inevitable conclusion: if you want to keep improving your music, you’re going to have to learn piano.
+While many other instruments can be incredibly helpful in the toolset of a producer, none quite measure up to the power of the piano.
 When it comes to learning piano, there’s a vast amount of musical theory knowledge that can be applied to practically everything you work on.
-You also gain a fantastic appreciation for composition and rhythmical design.
+You also gain a fantastic appreciation for composition and rhythmic design.
 From getting ideas out of your head and into your DAW to writing a song with powerful and catchy melodies, taking the time to learn piano is truly invaluable.

 Some Key Things to Consider

-One of the first topics I want to get onto with our quest to learn piano is scales.
+One of the first topics I want to discuss on our quest to learn piano is scales.
 Scales, over and over, every day and every night until all you can think of is scales.
-There is a reason that they are the bread and butter of every piano teacher to ever grace this earth.
-Scales from the basis of almost all western music.
-They help you to learn the note for each key as well as their relative position in the scale.
+There is a reason they are the bread and butter of every piano teacher to ever grace this earth.
+Scales form the basis of almost all Western music.
+They help you learn the notes for each key as well as their relative positions in the scale.

 Finally, scales are fantastic practice for timing.
-It’s funny to think that such a melodic practice can be so useful for learning rhythm but they really are.
-Working to a metronome and being able to lock into a groove is super helpful.
-Whether you’re playing live, putting in a melody, or even programming drums, smooth and regular rhythm is going to improve the quality and speed of your work.
+It’s funny to think that such a melodic practice can be so useful for learning rhythm, but they really are.
+Working with a metronome and being able to lock into a groove is super helpful.
+Whether you’re playing live, adding a melody, or even programming drums, smooth and regular rhythm will improve the quality and speed of your work.

 The Infamous Circle of Fifths